By Rep. Kathleen James

 When I took the oath of office, stepped into Seat 43 and was appointed to the House Education Committee, the work of representing our communities in Montpelier began.
 I have taken this work very seriously.

 COMMITTEES: In the legislature, we spend most of our time in committee, taking testimony and discussing bills.
 Committee work is vital because it’s the sieve any bill must pass through in its long-odds journey to become law.
-(According to Clerk of the House William MaGill, in the current biennium 1,332 bills have been introduced, and in a typical session about 17 percent will be signed by the Governor.)
+(According to Clerk of the House William MaGill, in the 2019-2021 biennium 1,332 bills were introduced, and in a typical session about 17 percent will be signed by the Governor.)

 I’ve been deeply engaged in my committee work, and the bills we’ve covered have been interesting.
 During my first year I was appointed to the House-Senate conference committee for S.40 (Act 66), a bill that required Vermont’s schools and childcare centers to test for dangerous levels of lead in the drinking water, and remediate at an action level of four parts per billion.
 Though delayed by COVID, this important work is underway.
 You can look up results at leadresults.vermont.gov.

 Since spring 2019, I’ve served on the legislative advisory council and board of delegates for the New England Board of Higher Education (nebhe.org), an interstate compact that works across six states on education policy and programs.
 It’s an excellent resource—a place to learn from other legislators and see how states are responding to the demographic and financial challenges facing colleges and universities across the region.
 In June, I was named to the Select Committee on the Future of Public Higher Education in Vermont.
 This group will take a hard look at the crisis facing the Vermont State Colleges.
 Our mission is to develop an integrated vision and plan for a high-quality, affordable, and workforce-connected future for public higher education in the state.